Calling all detectives! Director V speaking here. We have to “bee” pro-active!

 - Natural Resources.
 Diverse ecosystems can supply us with various raw materials such as wood, minerals, and gases that we use for shelter and survival.

-Biodiversity supplies us with food.
+Take pollinators for example.
+Pollinators are essential for our food.
 Did you know that one out of every three bites of food you eat is there because of pollinators?
 That’s because 35% of food crops we consume depend on pollinators to reproduce.
 Pollinators are critters that transfer pollen from one plant to another and aid in plant reproduction, such as bats, bees, birds, butterflies, beetles, and some small mammals.
 Because of them, ecosystems thrive and produce more natural resources!
 Yet, pollution, chemicals, and climate change are decreasing pollinator numbers drastically.
-Not only do wildlife pollinate our food or protect them from pests by eating them, but they also ARE our food.
-Hunters and anglers across the country depend on wild resources to sustain their families.

-But thankfully, there are environmental and vegetation managers who actively protect the “environmental citizens” in our ecosystems.
-To find out how these managers help our technological world co-exist with the natural world, have a looksee at the video above.
+To find out how these managers help electricity coexist with the natural world, have a looksee at the video above.
 And if you download the lesson activity or poke around the “Learn More” tab, you will find more pathways to becoming a better environmental steward.